top of page

 It feels like a familiar pattern that shows up in the therapy room (and one I can also recognise in myself): feeling guilt about resting.

 There are other ways this can present, but do either of these sound familiar?
-They seem to stem from the same belief that resting is unproductive but show up in different behaviours; doing to ease the anxiety or complete collapse.
+They seem to stem from the same belief that resting is unproductive but show up in different behaviours: doing to ease the anxiety or complete collapse.

-Hustle culture
+Hustle Culture

-Social comparison
+Social Comparison

-Internalised messages
+Internalised Messages

-We can internalise these beliefs like, “If I’m not doing something, I’m being lazy” or even “If I’m not being helpful, I may not be accepted.”
+Sometimes these beliefs go further back through messages received in childhood about being “good,” helpful, or productive.
+We can internalise beliefs like, “If I’m not doing something, I’m being lazy,” or even “If I’m not being helpful, I may not be accepted.”

 Not including rest in our days can cost us a lot.

-Chronic stress or burnout
+Chronic Stress or Burnout

-Disconnection from joy
+Disconnection from Joy

-Reframing rest as a need, not a reward
+Reframing Rest as a Need, Not a Reward

 When we deny ourselves rest, our bodies will take it for us.

 Ever notice how you tend to get sick following a particularly stressful period?
-Have you ever had the thought that you kind of like being sick because it’s the only time you have genuine permission to do nothing without guilt?
+Have you ever thought that you kind of like being sick because it’s the only time you have genuine permission to do nothing without guilt?

+Take the pressure off yourself.
 There will always be things to do.
 Maybe allow one or two non-negotiables in the day.
 The rest can be “would be nice”s, and if they don’t get done, we won’t berate ourselves for it.

-I like to organise this into low, medium and high (effort or time, whichever you prefer).
-As our needs change day to day, this allows you to select something from the list to meet yourself where you’re at.
-Sometimes energy might be low and you need something energising like a walk or a one song dance party.
-Other days, you might want to meet that slowness with slowness like a bath or meditation or journalling.
+Sometimes energy might be low, and you need something energising like a walk or a one-song dance party.
+Other days, you might want to meet that slowness with slowness, like a bath, meditation, or journalling.
 Allow yourself to add or take away from the menu as you please.

 Example:

-Low: Lie down with eyes closed, dance to one song, 5 minutes stretching
+• Low: Lie down with eyes closed, dance to one song, 5 minutes stretching

-Medium: Go for a walk, meditation, journalling
+• Medium: Go for a walk, meditation, journalling

-High: Screen-free afternoon, call a friend, long bath
+• High: Screen-free afternoon, call a friend, long bath

 Conclusion